 \section{Abstract}

-This paper proposes an interpretation of quantum mechanics, relying on the time-symmetric stochastic dynamics of quantum particles and on non-classical probability theory.
-Our main purpose is to demonstrate that the wave function and its complex conjugate can be interpreted as complex probability densities (or complex probability distributions) related to non-real forward and backward in time stochastic motion respectively.
-Those two quasi-Brownian motions serve as mathematical tools in order to derive the Born rule using probability theory and the intersection of forward and backward paths that are described by two non-real probability sets, leading to quantum trajectory reversibility at the statistical level.
+This paper proposes an interpretation of quantum mechanics, relying on the time-symmetric stochastic dynamics of quantum particles and on extended probability theory.
+Our main purpose is to demonstrate that the wave function and its complex conjugate can be interpreted as complex probability distributions in two complex diffusion equations related to non-real forward and backward in time stochastic motions respectively.
+We say non-real because Schroedinger forward and backward diffusions describe both reversible (real trajectories) and irreversible trajectories (non-real trajectories).
+The reversible trajectories are the only real trajectories and are given by the intersection of those forward and backward processes.
+It turns out that if we translate this intersection using set-theoretic language, we are led to a reversible diffusion described by Born rule probabilities.
 This proposal is useful also for explaining more about the role of complex numbers in quantum mechanics that produces this so-called "wave-like" nature of quantum reality.
 Our perspective also challenges the notion of physical superposition and aims at a derivation of superposition principle not based on the linearity of Schroedinger's equation but relying on pure probability theory.
-Moreover, it is suggested that, embracing the idea of stochastic processes in quantum theory, may explain the reasons for the appearance of classical behavior in large objects, in contrast to the quantum behavior of small ones.
+Moreover, it is suggested that, embracing the idea of stochastic processes in quantum theory, explains the reasons for the appearance of classical behavior in large objects, in contrast to the quantum behavior of small ones.
 In other words, we claim that a combination of a probabilistic and no-ontic view (neither epistemic though) of the wave function with a stochastic hidden-variables approach, may provide some insight into the quantum physical reality and potentially establish the groundwork for a novel interpretation of quantum mechanics.